Azure/reliable-web-app-pattern-java/plan.md

 1. System settings: Configuration in Key Vault, and other environment settings
 1. Monitoring: Diagnostic data stored in Log Analytics and Application Insights

 For this plan, Proseware chooses only to address the first two considerations.
 When traffic is transitioned from primary to secondary region we expect users to continue where they left off with minimal impact to their experience.
-To support this goal we need to replicae data for Azure Storage and Azure Database for PostgreSQL.
+To support this goal we need to replica data for Azure Storage and Azure Database for PostgreSQL.
 The system settings and configuration data are expected to be handled with infrastructure as code keeping both regions synchronized.
 Diagnostic data in Log Analytics and Application Insights are not replicated.
 This approach is also designed to rebuild any information that was stored in Redis as traffic is migrated to the new region.

 ## Executing the transition
 Use the following steps to transition users from primary to secondary region.
 At this point, the decision to failover has been made.
 Interruption of services and the risk of potential data-loss has been communicated to users.